-- Always keep the fuel nozzle in contact with the fuel fill plate or the edge of the fuel tank opening throughout the filling process. - Allow areas where gasoline vapors could collect to be ventilated before starting the engine. - Wipe any spillage completely and dispose of rags or waste on shore. - Secure the fill cap tightly. - Fuel tank should never be filled to capacity.
+- Always keep the fuel nozzle in contact with the fuel fill plate or the edge of the fuel tank opening throughout the filling process (See figure 5.3.1). - Allow areas where gasoline vapors could collect to be ventilated before starting the engine. - Wipe any spillage completely and dispose of rags or waste on shore. - Secure the fill cap tightly. - Fuel tank should never be filled to capacity.
 Allow for fuel expansion. - Portable tanks should only be filled while on the ground; never onboard the boat.